sntnmjones/tis-rip/README.md

 ## Setup

-This script requires that you download ChromeDriver from http://chromedriver.chromium.org/downloads and place the executable in this directory.
+This script requires that you download ChromeDriver from http://chromedriver.chromium.org/downloads or https://googlechromelabs.github.io/chrome-for-testing/ and place the executable in this directory.
 You will also need to initialize a new Chrome user profile at ./user-data and configure some settings manually: